 FTCL, LTCL, Cert of Advanced Studies (GSMD)

-Since 2008 Veronica has co-directed the Musicfest Vocal Course held each summer at Aberystwyth University.
+Since 2008 Veronica has co-directed the Musicfest Vocal Course, held each summer at Aberystwyth University.
 The nurturing and supportive ethos of the course has helped numerous singers to enhance their singing and performance skills.
-This epitomises Veronica’s thoughtful and practical holistic approach.
-She is passionately interested in the healthy development of voices, where her main priority is to assist her students in developing a secure and sustainable vocal technique in order to give them the freedom to focus on developing their musicianship and artistry.
+She is passionately interested in the healthy development of voices and her main priority is to mentor her students to build a secure and sustainable vocal technique in order to give them the freedom to focus on developing their musicianship and artistry.

 She strongly believes in ongoing professional development and is a member of the British Voice Association, of which she has served as a Director, as well as The Association of Teachers of Singing and The Incorporated Society of Musicians.
 She is also a member of The Royal Society of Musicians.

 Veronica studied at Trinity College of Music and the Guildhall School of Music and Drama winning prizes at both institutions.
 She was a finalist in the Kathleen Ferrier Memorial Scholarship Competition and was awarded the Worshipful Company of Musicians’ Medal.
 She continued her studies at “l’Académie Maurice Ravel” and at the Britten Pears School.
 As a soloist Veronica gave many recitals, oratorio and concert performances in leading venues and on television and radio.